OSEA Collective Bargaining Agreement

 - Throughout this process, all employees have a right to Association representation.

-- When the District administration recommends unpaid suspension, dismissal or demotion for a nonprobationary employee or an employee in a probation period due to transfer or hire into a different position, the following will apply:
+- When the District administration recommends unpaid suspension, dismissal or demotion for a nonprobationary employee or an employee in a probation period due to transfer or hire into a different position, the District shall abide by the just cause provisions defined below:

 - The unpaid suspension, dismissal or demotion is the result of the employee’s failure to meet standards of performance or conduct that the employee knew or should have known.